janeyrinn/bookNook/README.md

 **Skeleton**

-This site will be made up of 8 different templates which will feed into a base template, creating what appears to be 8 seperate pages.
+This site will be made up of 11 different templates which will feed into a base template, creating what appears to be 11 seperate pages.
 The pages will all have a 'sticky' top nav bar displaying menu items either in text or will be an icon with a slide out menu on mobile devices.
 All pages will have a footer displaying copywrite information and social icons.

 **Information Architecture**

-The nav bar to an anon user will display a tab to search and an option to login/register, to a logged in user the search tab will display along side an 'add' tab (to add a book) and next to that a profile tab and logout tab.
+The nav bar to an anon user will display a tab to browse and an option to login/sign-up, to a logged in user the broswe tab will display along side an 'add' tab (to add a book) and next to that a profile tab and logout tab.

 The landing page will consist of a large hero image with a text introduction of the site's offering or purpose.

 Login, registration, add/edit a book and add comment pages will all consist of forms with varying inputs dependant on the purpose of the form.

-The profile page will display user information and book reviews they have uploaded.
-These reviews will display on cards with a button to edit
+The profile page will display user information, comments and book reviews they have uploaded.
+These reviews will display on cards with a button to edit, the comments will display on plain cards with an option to delete.

-The search page will display a search bar and below that existing books will display on cards.
-Each card will have a link to view the review.
+The browse page will display a search bar and below that existing books will display on cards.
+Each card will have a link to view the review and an edit button to the review author when logged in.

-The review page will display a books title, image, author, link to purchase on a third party site and a short review.
-Below the book review a section holding comments left by registered users will be displayed on collapsable cards.
+The review page will display a books title, image, author, link to purchase on a third party site, a short review and to a logged in user a button linking to an 'add comment' feature.
+Below the book review a section holding comments left by registered users will be displayed on cards, a delete button will display on the comments a logged in user has uploaded themselves.

 **Interaction Design**

 The nav bar items will highlight on hover.

-The user will be able to interact with the data on the search page by searching for a title, books will display below the search bar if found or a flash message with an error if not found.
+The user will be able to interact with the data on the search page by searching for a title or author, books will display below the search bar if found or a message with an error if not found.

-All forms will protect against empty inputs and input format criteria where applicable with the user of colour and/or error messages.
+All forms will protect against empty inputs and input format criteria where applicable/possible with the user of colour and/or error messages.

-Successful uploads and deletion of data will be conveyed to the user with flash messages.
+Successful uploads and deletion of data will be conveyed to the user with flash messages, similarly with loggin in and logging out.

 ### Wireframes
 A mock-up of how the site will be laid out is available here via [Wire Frames](read-me/booknook.pdf).